Investing in index funds and ETFs through your super

 Why buy them through super?

 Index funds are traded on the stock exchange, which means you can sell them for a profit, just like any other share.
 And like shares, your profits can attract Capital Gains Tax (CGT).
-The good news is, if you take a long-term view and buy and sell your index funds through your super, your CGT rate will only be 15%, unlike the CGT you’d pay if you bought them directly – which is calculated at your marginal tax rate and can be as high as 45%.
+The good news is, if you take a long-term view and buy and sell your index funds through your super, your CGT rate will only be up to 15%, unlike the CGT you’d pay if you bought them directly – which is calculated at your marginal tax rate and can be as high as 45%.